sampath-ch/AI-images-detection-using-3dgs/README.md

   -m /scratch/schettip/gaussian-splatting/output/5db67e12-1 \
   --iterations 30000
 ```

-*Note: These scripts document our initial baseline attempts using HLoc.
-We later moved to 6DGS-consistent methods (Phase 2) due to the issues described below.*
+---

+## Baseline Localization Experiments (HLoc)

+*After training the 3DGS scene, we attempted to establish a baseline for 6-DoF pose estimation using HLoc.
+The following scripts document these initial attempts and the technical challenges (specifically feature mismatches) that led us to the 6DGS-consistent methods used in Phase 2.*

 ### 1. Pose Attempt with HLoc
 **Script:** `find_pose.py`